suurjaak/h3sed/README.md

 Usage
 -----

-Navigate the file view to Heroes3 games-folder, and open a savegame file to edit.
+Navigate the file view to Heroes3 games-folder and open a savegame file to edit, or drag and drop a savegame file onto the program window.

 Choose a hero to modify, change attributes to your liking, and save the file.
 Changes will be available in Heroes3 after loading the changed savegame.